Home » Training & Examinations » Diploma in Experimental Therapeutics

 Courses

 • Attendance at two five-day courses run at King’s College, London with satisfactory completion of post-course tests and assignments.
-These cover exploratory drug development including ‘first-in-human’ studies and drug development pharmacology at an advanced level.
+These cover exploratory drug development including ‘first-in-human’ studies and drug development pharmacology at an advanced level. * Please note that this will change as of 2025

 • Any other courses deemed necessary depending on the individual trainee’s needs.